 - two copies of your passport

 Please keep in mind that your work permit is not an exemption from the requirement of applying for an entry visa, in case you need one.
-For further info on visa legislation and the application process, please see our article on moving to Jamaica.
-Should you change your place of residency from one parish to another, you need to inform the Ministry of Labor and Social Security about your move.
+For more information on visa legislation and the application process, see our article on moving to Jamaica.

 Doing business in Jamaica is all about relationships and contacts, rather than following the rules.
 Jamaicans value politeness and formality, and they will expect respect when it is due, so don’t try to be too friendly or informal straight away — it’s important to be professional.
 Although tact is an important part of business etiquette, Jamaicans will be direct when necessary and will encourage you to do the same.

 Bargaining and negotiating are common, so don’t put your best offer up right away, and punctuality is important, although don’t be surprised if the Jamaicans themselves are late.
 Although the temperature and humidity in Jamaica is almost always high, conservative dress is appropriate for the professional world, although it is more acceptable to dress casually if you are meeting outside of a work environment.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.